-At the Mitsui Repark pay-by-the-hour parking lots of Mitsui Fudosan Realty, we are working to reduce the in-lot effects of automobile exhaust gas by installing exhaust gas panels.
+At the Mitsui Repark pay-by-the-hour parking lots of Mitsui Fudosan Realty, we are working to reduce the in-lot effects of automobile exhaust gas by installing exhaust gas panels on the perimeter.

-In fiscal 2017, we installed exhaust gas panels on the perimeter of Mitsui Repark parking lots at two location nationwide.
 At Mitsui Repark's Enkobashi-cho No. 3 Parking Lot in Hiroshima, exhaust gas panels with photocatalytic filters were installed.
 When light such as sunlight strikes these panels, a powerful oxidizing effect is produced, and this enables removal of organic compounds and other hazardous materials which come into contact with the panel.